milestone-hafnia/trainer-classification/README.md

 # Recipe: Train Image Classification Model
-This project shows how a *recipe* can be developed and used for model training with HAFNIA's Training as a Service (Training aaS).
+This project shows how a training *recipe* can be developed and used for model training with HAFNIA's Training as a Service (Training aaS).

 This particular recipe defines training of an image classification model that works on the following datasets: mnist, cifar10, cifar100, caltech-101 and caltech-256.

 It demonstrates how to:
-1) Do local development of the training script.
-Allowing you to write, run and debug a training script on a sample dataset on your own machine.
+1) locally develop a training script, where you will be able to write, run and debug a training script on a sample dataset on your own machine.
-2) Zip the training script into a training recipe
+2) zip the training script into a training recipe
-3) Launch training recipe with Training-aaS on the full dataset.
+3) launch training recipe with Training-aaS on the full dataset.

 We will walk you through the steps.